-The eggs, in developing, after total segmentation (morula state) pass into a ciliated planula state as in Aurelia, there being at first apparently no primitive gastric cavity; the body of the embryo or planula remains spherical, as in Geryonia, there being a slight metamorphosis; or, as in Polyzenia and Æginopsis, where there is a decided metamorphosis, the spherical ciliated planula greatly lengthens out on each side, the body becoming boomerang-shaped, each end of the boomerang becoming an arm or tentacle.
-Then it becomes a gastrula, a central cavity and mouth appear-At right angles to the two primitive arms bud out ing. two others, and finally others appear on the lower edge of the umbrella, and after slight changes the adult form is as-Cunina is at first spherical, then, a single arm sumed. developing, it becomes club-shaped; finally, the full number of arms grow out, and the mature form results.
-It appears, then, that in the mode of development from eggs, without passing through a hydra-like condition, and in the structure of the body, the Trachymedusæ connect the covered-eyed medusæ with the naked-eyed or Hydroidea.
-The American forms are found from Newport southward.
-A probably exotic fresh-water form (Limnocodium) lives in a tank (90° F.) at London.
+The eggs, in developing, after total segmentation (morula state) pass into a ciliated planula state as in Aurelia, there being at first apparently no primitive gastric cavity; the body of the embryo or planula remains spherical, as in Geruonia, there being a slight metamorphosis; or, as in Polyxenia and Æginopsis, where there is a decided metamorphosis, the spherical ciliated planula greatly lengthens out on each side, the body becoming boomerang-shaped, each end of the boomerang becoming an arm or tentacle.
+Then it becomes a gastrula, a central cavity and mouth appearing.
+At right angles to the two primitive arms bud out two others, and finally others appear on the lower edge of the umbrella, and after slight changes the adult form is assumed.
+Cunina is at first spherical, then, a single arm developing, it becomes club-shaped; finally, the full number of arms grow out, and the mature form results.
+It appears, then, that in the mode of development from eggs, without passing through a hydra-like condition, and in the structure of the body, the Trachymedusæ connect the covered-eved medusæ with the naked-eved or Hudroidea.
+The American forms live in the waters of the Carolina shores.
+Cunina octonaria McCrady lives in Charleston Harbor.
 Cunina has been found by Haeckel growing on the columella of Geryonia, and McCrady has found that our native Cunina is parasitic on Turritopsis, a hydroid medusa.